With the Traffic Journey report, you will be able to understand where your competitor’s audience comes from and where that audience goes next.

 - Which websites your market’s audience frequents

 At the top of the report, you will be able to enter 4 of your competitors to benchmark.
-Once you enter your competitors you will see a graph with traffic sources of all the entered domains.
+Once you enter your competitors you will see a graph with traffic channels of all the entered domains.

 - Direct — traffic to a domain via URLs entered in a browser’s search bar, saved bookmarks or links from outside a browser (such as PDFs or Microsoft Word documents).